whitebrick/hapi-serverless/README.md

 ### Troubleshooting

 - Line-endings and escaping can cause issues between different operating systems when dealing with these formats.
-ER7 requires  `\r` so check text carefully.
+ER7 requires  `\r` so some text post-processing may be needed.